okta/okta-oidc-js/packages/okta-react/README.md

 - [Security](#security) - Allows you to supply your OpenID Connect client [configuration](#reference).
 Includes React context providers to allow the use of the [useOktaAuth][] React Hook, or the [withOktaAuth][] Higher Order Component wrapper.
 - [LoginCallback](#LoginCallback) - A simple component which handles the login callback when the user is redirected back to the application from the Okta login site.

-Users of routers other than `react-router` will have to add their own checks for authentication.
-The exact method will depend on your router, but the basic idea is to use [useOktaAuth][] to see if a `authState.isPending` is false and `authState.isAuthenticated` is true.
+Users of routers other than `react-router` can use [useOktaAuth][] to see if a `authState.isPending` is false and `authState.isAuthenticated` is true.
 If both are false, you can send them to login via `authService.login(...)`.
+See the implementation of `<LoginCallback>` as an example.

 ### Available Hooks

-These hooks require that the component be inside a `Security` component that provides the necessary context.
+These hooks can be used in a component that is a descendant of a `Security` component (`<Security>` provides the necessary context).
 Class-based components can gain access to the same information via the `withOktaAuth` Higher Order Component, which provides `authService` and `authState` as props to the wrapped component.

 - [useOktaAuth](#useOktaAuth) - gives an object with two properties:
-  - `authService` - the [Auth service][] object that allows for modification of and deeper queries into the authentication state
+  - `authService` - the [Auth service][] object.
   - `authState` - the [Auth State][] object that shows the current authentication state of the user to your app

 ### Minimal Example in React Router